California must choose revenue over cuts to protect children's health

 The California state budget deadline is fast approaching, making this a critical time to advocate for investments that uphold the state’s commitment to health for all.
 Despite improved revenue projections, Governor Newsom is choosing to scale back access to Medi-Cal instead of pursuing new revenue.

 Last year’s budget restricted immigrant access to Medi-Cal by freezing new enrollment for undocumented adults, imposing new premiums, and reducing payments to providers.
-Newsom’s latest budget proposal goes even further by increasing premiums and proposing new work requirements for some immigrants.
+Newsom’s latest budget proposal goes even further by increasing premiums and imposing federal work requirements on the state-funded population.

 These changes, on top of the H.R.1 impacts, have real consequences for school-based healthcare.
 Enrollment restrictions and premiums will push people off coverage.
 Payment reductions will cost federally qualified health centers in Los Angeles County alone an estimated $400 million annually, threatening the school-based health centers they operate.